Sharon Livermore

 4. Entanglement in fishing gear

-Marine animals—from whales, dolphins, and seals to turtles and seabirds—often become caught and trapped in nets and lines used by commercial fisheries.
-This entanglement can inhibit marine animals from moving freely, preventing them from hunting, breathing, and eating normally.
-They can also cause severe injuries.
-In fact, there have been more than one recent instance of critically endangered North Atlantic right whales dying from entanglement injuries.
+Marine animals—including whales, dolphins, seals, turtles, and seabirds—often become caught and trapped in nets and lines used by commercial fisheries.
+These entanglements can inhibit marine animals from moving freely, preventing them from hunting, breathing, and eating normally.
+They can also cause severe injuries and death.

-IFAW has been conducting a multi-faceted campaign to solve the issue of entanglement.
-We have been working to build public awareness, push for regulatory change, and promote innovative solutions in the US and Canada to help protect the North Atlantic right whale.
+To combat entanglement, IFAW has been raising public awareness, pushing for regulatory change, and promoting innovative solutions in the US and Canada to help protect the North Atlantic right whale and other marine animals.

 5. Plastic debris